ansgarwiechers/vbsdoc/README.txt

           appear more than once.

 @see      Link to some other resource (external or internal).
 External
-          references should be given as URLs (e.g. http://example.org/).
+          references should be given as URLs (e.g. http://example.org/) and may be enclosed in angular brackets.
+Descriptive text may be placed after the reference:
-          As for internal references, right now only references within the same documentation file are supported.
+            @see  REF  DESCRIPTION
           Optional, multiple tags per documented element are allowed.

 @todo     An unfinished task. @todo doc comments are somewhat special,
           as they are extracted from source files before the processing